DungeonBuddies/DMScribe/README.md

-TO START APP ON LOCAL SERVER
+TO START APP ON LOCAL SERVER <br/>

-In terminal use:
+In terminal use:<br/>
-  $ yarn install
+  $ yarn install<br/>

-Once all dependencies have been installed, open two terminal tabs, both residing in the dungeon-master folder.
+Once all dependencies have been installed, open two terminal tabs, both residing in the dungeon-master folder.<br/>
-In one tab, to get react running and able to re-render, in the terminal use:
+In one tab, to get react running and able to re-render, in the terminal use:<br/>
-  $ npm run react-dev
+  $ npm run react-dev<br/>

-In the other terminal tab, to get the server up and running, in the terminal use:
+In the other terminal tab, to get the server up and running, in the terminal use:<br/>
-  $ npm run server-dev
+  $ npm run server-dev<br/>

-Now if you navigate to localhost:3000 you should see the app up and running!
+Now if you navigate to localhost:3000 you should see the app up and running!<br/>

-If you want to have data stored using mongo and mongoose on your local machine navigate to the folder database-mongo.
+If you want to have data stored using mongo and mongoose on your local machine navigate to the folder database-mongo.<br/>
-Inside this folder in the terminal use:
+Inside this folder in the terminal use:<br/>
-  $ mkdir mongoDb
+  $ mkdir mongoDb<br/>
-  $ mongod --dbpath mongoDb
+  $ mongod --dbpath mongoDb<br/>

-This creates a folder for all of the mongo data and start up the connection to the mongo database between your server and mongo.
+This creates a folder for all of the mongo data and start up the connection to the mongo database between your server and mongo.<br/>
 In the future on your local machine, once mongoDb has been created you simply need to run $ mongod --dbpath mongoDb to connect to your database.